Yu Liu (professor)

 Yu Liu is an American historian, and professor at Niagara County Community College.

 He graduated from Luoyang Foreign Languages Institute, China, with a Bachelor of Arts; from Lancaster University with a Master of Arts; from Edinburgh University with a Master of Science; and from University at Buffalo, The State University of New York with a Ph.D.
+In the Spring of 2018, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.